svsticky/fallacious-rooster/README.md

 The application does require a login via Koala to avoid spam messages.
 The board has quite good spam filters, but the confidential advisors might not have.
 Even though login is required, the application takes upmost care to ensure user anonymity.

-The original idea for this application was put forward in [the policy of the 10th KKB on the kbALV on 2024-05-21, section 2.2](https://files.svsticky.nl/alv_stukken/2024_05_21_kbALV/Beleidsplan%2010e%20KKB.pdf).
+The original idea for this application was put forward in [the policy of the 10th KKB on the kbALV on 2024-05-21, section 2.2](https://files.svsticky.nl/alv_stukken/2024_05_21_kbALV/Beleidsplan%2010e%20KKB.pdf) and finalised in [the policy presented at the wALV 2024-09-18, section 2.2](https://files.svsticky.nl/alv_stukken/2024_09_18_wALV/Beleid%20KB18.pdf)

 ## CI
 Easily run CI locally with Make: